siamakfaal/matlab_control_lab/systems/README.md

     - `simulator.animate(sol)` animates the system in a new figure and axes that is constructed based on class parameters and default values.
     - `simulator.animate(sol, ax)` uses `ax` as the animation axes.

-Othe tools provided by the `simulator` are
+Other tools provided by the `simulator` are
 - `simulator.eval(f, sol)` evaluates any function `f` in the form `f(t,x)` over every point of `sol.t` and `sol.x` and returens a matrix where each row is the output of `f` for the corresponding row of `sol.t` and `sol.x`.
 - `simulator.make_plot_axes()` creates an axes to plot time based trajectories or function values using `simulator` defaults and returnes the handle to the axes object.
     - `ax = simulator.make_plot_axes` creates a new axes based on the `simulator` object instantiation deafults.